openrewrite/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## What version of OpenRewrite are you using?
 <!--
 Whenever possible please try to replicate your issue with the latest versions of OpenRewrite.
-The latest major and minor versions of OpenRewrite projects are usually listed here. https://docs.openrewrite.org/reference/latest-versions-of-every-openrewrite-module For patch releases check the GitHub Releases page for the respective project.
+The latest major and minor versions of OpenRewrite projects are usually listed here: https://docs.openrewrite.org/reference/latest-versions-of-every-openrewrite-module For patch releases check the GitHub Releases page for the respective project.